I may get paid commission for purchases made after clicking a link in this post.

-You might not be able to do this straight away, but keep your eye out on social media and if someone is doing a roundup on the topic of one of your blog posts and does a call out for submissions, be sure to submit yours – if your blog post is selected, this will not only increase your page views, but it will also boost your SEO as it will give you a valuable backlink.
+You might not be able to do this straight away, but keep your eye out on social media – especially Facebook groups (like mine!) – and if someone is doing a roundup on the topic of one of your blog posts and does a call out for submissions, be sure to submit yours.
+If your blog post is selected, this will not only increase your page views, but it will also boost your SEO as it will give you a valuable backlink.
 And on that subject…

 Really this is something that should be done BEFORE you press publish on your new blog post, but it never hurts to check!
-Make sure that you have included your keywords in the title, first paragraph, scattered a few times through the post, in at least one of the headings and in the alt description of every photo or graphic you have used.
+Make sure that you have included your keywords in the title, first paragraph, scattered a few times through the post, in at least one of the headings and in one of the alt descriptions.
 If not go back in and update the post!

-Use the Yoast plugin to help you do this – for more information on SEO and the Yoast Plugin check out my post on 11 easy ways to boost your blog’s SEO.
+Use the Yoast plugin to help you do this – for more information on SEO and the Yoast Plugin check out my post on how to use the Yoast SEO plugin to optimise a blog post.

 Hopefully, as part of your blog post writing process, you have included some internal links FROM your new post TO a few of your older posts (make sure you double check you have done this, and if not add some!)
 But you should also see if you can add internal links FROM some of your old post TO your new one.
 Search for any relevant posts or roundups on your website where you could drop in a new link to your new blog post.
 Doing this regularly will greatly boost your blog’s SEO by keeping readers (and search bots) on your site.